lando2319/learnCrapsYoLandingPageV2/_posts/how-do-i-play-craps/2014-04-16-odds-behind-the-passline.markdown

 - Point is 5 or 9 Odds pay 3 for every 2
 - Point is 4 or 10 Odds pay 2 for every 1

-With a Point established, rolling the Point wins, rolling seven loses.
+With a Point established, rolling the Point wins, rolling Seven loses.